matiasvlevi/piapi/README.md

 Configuration docs [here](https://github.com/matiasvlevi/serverfetch/blob/main/docs/apirc.md)

-You can look for usable templates for your system in our `./configs` directory.
+You can look for usable templates corresponding to your system in our `./configs` directory.
 Replace your root `.apirc` with the corresponding `./config/distro.apirc`.

 If your system is not present, feel free to add it in pull request!